Santamonica2003/Booktracker/README.md

 java -jar BookTracker.jar

--Once inside, you can access different options through the interactive menu.
+Once inside, you can access different options through the interactive menu.

--Available Commands
+Available Commands:

 -Add a user: